-Transforming the traditional listed building into what it is today was no mean feat, but by working with interior and fashion designer Ann Louise Roswald, the space has the perfect blend of original features and modern design details – I mean just look at the gold 1920’s French inspired lights below, often found in brassiere bathrooms, and sourced from North Carolina in the US.
+Transforming the listed building into what it is today was no mean feat, but by working with interior and fashion designer Ann Louise Roswald, the space has the perfect blend of original features and modern design details – I mean just look at the gold 1920’s French-inspired lights below, often found in brassiere bathrooms, and sourced from North Carolina in the US.

 Founded in 2008 by architectural historian Lee Hunwicks to produce baths inspired by 19th century French and English designs, the latest collection from the brand is the largest range on offer in the country and has expanded to include contemporary designs in copper and cast iron.

-From the eclectic mix of tastes such as the industrial feel steel girders, loft style design inspiration and warm homely spaces, the showroom works in perfect harmony with what the brand represents – friendly, honest and first class customer service, something often lost with big corporate chains if I’m being frank.
+From the eclectic mix of interior styles such as the industrial steel girders, and warm homely spaces, the showroom works in perfect harmony with what the brand represents – friendly, honest and first class customer service, something often lost with big corporate chains.

 Would I recommend visiting The Cast Iron Bath Company?
 Absolutely.
-Everything from picking colours to customise your bath from the Farrow & Ball colour chart to the expert advice on hand really does create much more of a personal experience when you’re planning your five-star hotel inspired bathroom.
+Everything from picking colours to customising your bath from the Farrow & Ball colour chart to the expert advice on hand really does create much more of a personal experience when you’re searching for cast iron bathtubs for sale.

 You can find The Cast Iron Bath Company York showroom located at No.9 Colliergate, YO1 8BP.
-The London showroom, meanwhile, can be found at 165 Upper Street, N1 1US.
+The Islington showroom, meanwhile, can be found at 165 Upper Street, N1 1US.

 *Partnered post in collaboration with The Cast Iron Bath Company.
 As always thoughts and views are my own.